Matt Fishel: 2010–2012

 In 2010, Fishel launched his own record label, Young Lust Records, which he runs from his London studio.
 Tired of being advised by major labels to remove all the references to other men from his songs, Fishel set up his own record label to retain artistic freedom so he would not have to compromise on his music and lyrics.

 Fishel's debut single "Football Song" was released worldwide by Young Lust Records on 7 June 2010, with artwork by Italian comic book illustrator Jacopo Camagni.
-The official music video for "Football Song" is directed by Dan Shipton and features Fishel reminiscing about a crush on the captain of the school football team and performing the song alongside a team of dancing footballers.
+The official music video for "Football Song" is directed by Dan Shipton and features a teenage Fishel (played by Ryan Sampson) reminiscing about a crush on the captain of the school football team, with a present-day Fishel performing the song alongside a team of dancing footballers.
+Although the single was officially released in June 2010, the music video was uploaded to Fishel's YouTube channel 8 months earlier in October 2009.
 The fictional football team in the video comprises both professional dancers and members of Stonewall F.C., Britain's first and top-ranking gay football team.
 Attitude magazine called the song "our 2010 World Cup Anthem" and Fishel's fan base started to grow further after Stephen Fry publicly praised the song and video on Twitter.
 The video for "Football Song" won the Best Video So Far award at the 2012 RightOut TV Music & Video Awards.